 Kent Kleinman's scholarly focus is 20th-century European Modernism, and his books include After Taste; Rudolf Arnheim: Revealing Vision; The Villa Müller: A Work of Adolf Loos; Mies van der Rohe: The Krefeld Villas; and a translation of Jan Turnovsky's The Poetics of a Wall Projection.
 He was professor and dean at the School of Constructed Environments at Parsons, The New School for Design; professor and chair of architecture at the University of Buffalo; and an associate professor at the University of Michigan.
 He has also taught at a number of international schools.
 He received his professional degree in architecture from the University of California–Berkeley, and is a licensed architect in California.

 Kleinman was the Gale and Ira Drukier Dean of AAP from 2008–18.
+As of March 1, 2019, he is the provost of RISD.

 - Kieran Donaghy Named Interim Dean of AAP; Kleinman Steps Down After 10 Years